Navigation

 Acceptance Testing

-Acceptance testing is a crucial phase in the software development process, where the final product is evaluated to ensure it meets the agreed-upon requirements.
-It acts as the last checkpoint before a system is deployed and handed over to its intended users.
+Acceptance Testing is a critical phase in software development where the final product is evaluated to ensure it meets the business requirements and is ready for use.
+It serves as the last validation step before software is released to the users or stakeholders.

 On This Page